 GUIDELINES ON METHODS AND PROCEDURES FOR IVORY SAMPLING AND LABORATORY ANALYSIS, United Nations Office on Drugs and Crime (2014)

-These Guidelines were developed as a guide to best practices and procedures in order to ensure that appropriate methods and procedures are used throughout the entire investigation process so that forensic data collected is credible and admissible.
-The Guidelines aim to facilitate the use of forensic science to the fullest extent possible in order to combat wildlife crime, and in particular, to combat the trade in illegal ivory.
-They provide guidance on procedures and methodologies for ivory sampling and analysis by different laboratories with appropriate facilities, to support transnational criminal investigations and law enforcement operations.
+These Guidelines are a guide for appropriate procedures in wildlife crime investigations.
+This is to ensure that forensic data is credible and admissible.
+The Guidelines aim to facilitate the use of forensic science in combating the trade in illegal ivory.
+Further, they provide guidance on procedures for ivory sampling and analysis to support transnational criminal investigations.

-It is hoped that the use of the Guidelines will lead to more timely, thorough and effective investigations, resulting in an increased number of successful prosecutions and a reduction in this illegal trade.
-The Guidelines cover the whole chain of custody, from the crime scene to the courtroom.
-The target audience ranges from first responders to the scene of the crime, crime scene investigators, law enforcement officials, forensic scientists, prosecutors and the judiciary.
+The use of the Guidelines will lead to more timely, thorough and effective investigations, resulting in an increased number of successful prosecutions and a reduction in this illegal trade.
+They cover the whole chain of custody, from the crime scene to the courtroom.
+The target audience therefore ranges from first responders to the scene of the crime, crime scene investigators, law enforcement officials, forensic scientists, prosecutors and the judiciary.

 The full text of the Guidelines can be found here.